Legendary folk and roots blues

 Please Note: Proof of Vaccination is required for admission.
 By purchasing a ticket you agree that you and your guests will comply with all laws, orders, ordinances, regulations and health and safety guidance adopted by the State of Michigan, the County of Washtenaw and The Ark, including any guidelines in place at the time of the show.
 Attendees who do not comply will be asked to leave.
 Policies will be updated as circumstances and requirements change in our community.
 Please review The Ark’s current COVID-related information before attending a show.

 A legend of the folk scene, David Bromberg got his start in the Greenwich Village coffeehouse scene in the mid-1960s.
 His extraordinary guitar picking and exceptional stylistic range developed over the next decade.
 David's live shows, rarer since he took up violin-making full time, range from Texas swing to bluegrass, blues, classical music, and anything else that might cross his mind.
 In the words of the New York Times, he "has such control of his audience that he can, at one moment, hold it in his hand with a tender, touching yet funny anecdotal song, and then set it romping and stomping with a raucous bit of raunch.
 He is electrifying."
 We might add that he picked up on the humor in country and classic blues as well as anyone else in the folk revival scene, making his shows a great deal of fun.
-David appears tonight with his band, with whom he recently recorded a new album, "The Blues, the Whole Blues, and Nothing But the Blues."
+David appears tonight with his quintet, with whom he recently recorded a new album, "Big Road."